endresr/MA2501---Project-3/README.txt

-The project report is found in report.tex or MA2501__Project_3.pdf
+The project report is found in MA2501__Project_3.pdf